 3. International transfers in UAE through banks

-Licensed banks in the UAE provide money transfer in the UAE.
+Licensed banks in the UAE provide money transfers services.
 Bank transfers are an easy and convenient way to transfer.
 For the expats bank transfers are the easiest method, the account holders can make transactions within minutes while using mobile banking or the internet.
 Banks predefine their exchange rates and this is different from the interbank rate which is shown on google.
-Money transfers are expensive through the traditional method of bank transfer.
+Money transfer services are expensive through the traditional method of bank transfer.

 For any exchange remittance banks will charge a service fee for doing remittance.
 There are several banks in the UAE which do not charge an upfront service fee for transfer because of international relationships with the countries.
 Bank service fee may be from 0 to AED 100 which does not include VAT, for international bank transfers the maximum time would be 5 working days to transfer the money.